Sanara MedTech Inc. Announces Fourth Quarter and Full Year 2022 Results

-FORT WORTH, TX / GlobeNewswire / March 30, 2022 / Sanara MedTech Inc. Based in Fort Worth, Texas, Sanara MedTech Inc. (“Sanara,” the “Company,” “we,” “our” or “us”) (NASDAQ: SMTI), a provider of products and technologies for surgical and chronic wound care dedicated to improving patient outcomes, announced today its strategic, operational and financial results for the quarter and full year ended December 31, 2021.
+FORT WORTH, TX / GlobeNewswire / March 20, 2023 / Sanara MedTech Inc. Based in Fort Worth, Texas, Sanara MedTech Inc. (“Sanara,” the “Company,” “we,” “our” or “us”) (NASDAQ: SMTI), a medical technology company focused on developing and commercializing transformative technologies to improve clinical outcomes and reduce healthcare expenditures in the surgical, chronic wound and skincare markets, announced today its strategic, operational and financial results for the quarter and full year ended December 31, 2022.

-- Revenues.
-For the year ended December 31, 2021, we generated revenues of $24.1 million compared to $15.6 million for the year ended December 31, 2020, a 55% increase from the prior year.
-The higher revenues in 2021 were primarily due to increased sales of surgical wound care products as we continued the execution of our strategy to expand our sales force and independent distribution network in both new and existing U.S. markets.
+- Net Revenues.
+For the year ended December 31, 2022, we generated net revenues of $45.8 million compared to net revenues of $24.1 million for the year ended December 31, 2021, a 90% increase from the prior year.
+Our 2022 net revenues included $6.0 million of Scendia sales.
+The higher net revenues in 2022 were primarily due to increased sales of surgical wound care products as a result of our increased market penetration and geographic expansion, additional revenues as a result of the Scendia acquisition and our continuing strategy to expand our independent distribution network in both new and existing U.S. markets.

 - Research and development (“R&D”) expenses.
-R&D expenses for the year ended December 31, 2021 were $0.6 million compared to $40,190 for the year ended December 31, 2020.
-The higher R&D expenses in 2021 were due to costs associated with several development projects for our currently licensed products and technologies.
+R&D expenses for the year ended December 31, 2022, were $3.4 million compared to $0.6 million for the year ended December 31, 2021.
+R&D expenses for 2022 included approximately $2.5 million of costs related to the newly acquired Precision Healing diagnostic imager and lateral flow assay for assessing patient wound and skin conditions.
+The higher R&D expenses in 2022 were also partly due to costs associated with several new development projects for our currently licensed products.

 A live webcast of Sanara’s conference call will be available under the Investor Relations section of the Company’s website, www.SanaraMedTech.com.
 A one-year online replay will be available after the conclusion of the live broadcast.